-In regards to the protocol communication to use for event-driven message-based communications, it depends on your implementation.
-A reliable queued communication could be achieved by using AMQP, but using HTTP asynchronously could also be a choice, although less reliable.
+In regards the communication protocol to use for event-driven message-based communications, it depends on your implementation.
+A reliable queued communication could be achieved by using AMQP, but using HTTP asynchronously is also a choice.

 What you will probably need is some kind of abstraction level (like an Event-Bus interface) based on a related implementation in classes with code using the API from a service bus like Azure Service Bus with Topics or a queue-based system as RabbitMQ, or even higher level Service Buses like NServiceBus, MassTranssit or Brighter, so you can articulate the mentioned Publish/Subscribe system.